Last Updated on

 9 x 4.8 x 3.2

 Our first product has become somewhat iconic amongst guitar effects enthusiasts.
-This particular tremolo pedal has plenty of unique features that make it the perfect pedal for both beginners who are trying to diversify their sound and experts who are looking for a well-rounded effects package.
-As a matter of fact, this particular product is considered to be the tremolo pedal for guitar.
+This Best Tremolo Pedals has plenty of unique features that make it the perfect pedal for both beginners who are trying to diversify their sound and experts who are looking for a well-rounded effects package.
+As a matter of fact, this particular product is considered to be the Best Tremolo pedals for guitar.

 The BOSS Audio TR2 comes in an emerald green, all metal design that has the BOSS logo featured on the relatively large, square-shaped, and well-gripped footswitch.
 It is a great pedal for a board and has an input on the right of the pedal and an output on the left.
 In addition to these features, the device also has a tension adjustment for the footswitch that works great when you want to establish a pressure to engage or turn off the effect.